 The best butter to buy is raw organic and grass-fed.
 Not surprisingly, butter produced from pasture or grass-fed animals – those animals who feast on leafy greens every day — will be higher in nutrients than butter from factory-farmed animals raised on cheap, nutrient-free GMO “feedstuffs,” grains and antibiotics.
-Kerry Gold is an easy to find grass fed butter.
+Kerry Gold is easy to find grass-fed butter.

 4. Cook your Cruciferous Vegetables.

-Raw Cruciferous veggies, such as kale, brussel sprouts, cabbage cauliflower, and broccoli contain goitorgens.
+Raw Cruciferous veggies, such as kale, Brussel sprouts, cabbage cauliflower, and broccoli contain goitrogens.
 Goitrogens are substances (whether in drugs, chemicals, or foods) that disrupt the production of thyroid hormones by interfering with iodine uptake in the thyroid gland.

 5. Eat Slowly……Chew Your Food Well.

-the thyroid has a direct correlation to complaints such as bloating, gas, burping, and constipation.
+thyroid health has a direct correlation to complaints such as bloating, gas, burping, and constipation.